wp-plugins/responsive-tabs/readme.txt

 * Content (text/images/anything)

 = Available settings =
-* Breakpoint (you decide when the tabs should shrink into a drop-down)
+* Breakpoint (decide when the tabs should shrink into an accordion)
 * Color

 = Usage =